-But law and order does have its uses as a tool to manipulate people who believe in honour, loyalty and promises.
-Neutral Evil characters make allegiances with others to further their own agenda but will quickly kill, desert or betray allies when they are no longer useful.
+But law and order does have its use as a tool to manipulate people who believe in honour, loyalty and promises.
+Neutral Evil characters make allegiances with others to further their own agenda but will quickly hurt, desert or betray allies when they are no longer useful.

 In the same way, they will play along with laws if they happen to align with their ambitions, but they will not hesitate to break them if they don’t.

-Neutral Evil characters aren’t stupid, though.
+Neutral Evil characters are smart, though.
 They won’t go around breaking every law especially if they will be caught.
 Instead, they will weigh up their options and decide if risking the consequences for breaking a law is worth it to get what they want.

 Neutral Evil characters aren’t motivated to disrupt order for Chaos’s sake though.
 They take no pleasure in that.

-Because a Neutral Evil character has no organised codes to follow and they are Evil they will kill innocents, attack unarmed foes with a weapon and see nothing wrong with using poison.
+Because a Neutral Evil character has no organised codes to follow and they are Evil they will harm innocents, hit weaker and unarmed foes and see nothing wrong with using poison.

 You never know at what point you will stop being useful to them – and you don’t want to find out what will happen to you when that day comes!

 Given their love of power and money, if someone offers them enough they will switch allegiances without a second thought.
 All they want is to come out on top.
-They will take the easy road to get there and to hell with everyone else.
+They will take the easy road to get there and stuff everyone else.